-Inside: How to Teach Shape Recognition to Preschoolers with Fun Activities with Free Printable
+Inside: How to Teach Shape Recognition to Preschoolers with Fun Activities (Free Printable!)

 One of the areas we have to cover in our preschool assessments is shapes.
 I am always looking for ways to build shape recognition skills, but I want them to be playful and authentically blend in with our other hands-on activities.